capitalwang1014/RentalRealEstate/README.md

 # RentalRealEstate
-Analysis for rental real estate investment
+This project will build a system for data collection/refreshing, analysis/modeling , monitoring/alerting of a rental real estate investment.